yihenewaddis/yihenewaddis/README.md

 ### Hi there 👋
 I'm Yihenew from Ethiopia, skilled in JavaScript, Python, Dart, and frameworks like React, React Native, Flutter, and Django.
-Constantly learning and staying updated in the field of development.
+Constantly learning and staying updated in the field of development. contact with me   email - yihenewu89@gmail,com